open/close all folders

 - The Alloy of Law features Vindication, designed to fire specialised rounds that are optimised against various types of magic-user.

-- You think the standard Space Marine in Warhammer 40,000 is scary with his automatic-explosive-armor-piercing-round firing "Bolter", don't you?
+- You think the standard Space Marine is scary with his automatic-explosive-armor-piercing-round firing "Bolter", don't you?
 Say hello then to the Sternguard Veteran, whose guns can switch between multiple specialized bolter ammunition types depending on the situation, be they incendiary-fireball-explosive, scalding-gas-explosive, supersonic-velocity, extra-armor-piercing or scariest of all, poisonous-acid-filled bolts.

 - And then the Deathwatch go one better, bringing bolts that disrupt the power of psionic entities (like Chaos Sorcerors) and bolts that create miniature gateways to hell to the table... amongst many others.